commercetools/merchant-center-application-kit/playground/README.md

 ⏳ _coming soon_

+## Deployment example for `now`

+You can find an example setup for hosting the application on [Zeit Now](https://zeit.co/).
+The setup is a bit "unique" due to the nature of the project structure and because we target 2 deployments (`eu` and `us`).

+However, deploying with `now` is pretty straight forward and can be done by using a [nodejs](https://zeit.co/docs/v1/deployment-types/node) or [docker](https://zeit.co/docs/v1/deployment-types/docker) deployment types.

+> NOTE that the setup currently works for `now` version `1`.
+The version `2` has deprecated those deployment types and is based on **Lambda** functions (or static files) to run the application. _If requested, we will look into it and provide a tutorial for setting it up._

 ## Important notice

 The application is not meant to be run as a standalone application, instead it should run behind a proxy within the MC environment (_more info on that will follow soon_).